AlahiMajnurOsama/AlahiMajnurOsama/README.md

 </br>

-- 🔭 I’m currently working on **IpTV Channel Project**
+- 🔭 I’m currently working on **Urban Project**

 - 🌱 I’m currently learning **Networking, cybersecurity**

-- 👨‍💻 All of my projects are available at [https://alahimajnurosama.github.io/portfolio/](https://alahimajnurosama.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [https://alahimajnurosama.github.io](https://alahimajnurosama.github.io/)

 - 💬 Ask me about **Cyber Security threats and more**